 - Gastric torsion

-Because of their heavy stature and flat faces, bulldogs are incredibly susceptible to heatstroke.
+We recommend pet insurance for your English Bulldog to help offset these costs.
+Because of their heavy stature and flat faces, Bulldogs are incredibly susceptible to heatstroke.
 For that reason, they would not be a suitable pet for you if you live in a region where the summers are typically very hot or humid.

 The bulldog is a low-maintenance breed that doesn’t need much brushing.
 A gentle going over with a soft bristle brush a few times each week will be enough to keep your bulldog’s coat shiny and in good condition.
 Shedding increases during the spring and fall, when you’ll need to brush your dog a little more often.